Abortion objectors may get a pass on health law penalty

 - Buying a home as an unmarried couple?
 Take 3 steps

-There’s also an exemption for people living in communities that only have one participating ACA insurer — about half of U.S. counties.
+There’s also an exemption for people living in communities that only have one participating ACA insurer, about half of U.S. counties.
+In 2016 about 6.5 million people paid fines for being uninsured, averaging $470.
+Penalties have gone up since then.

+Also on Monday, the administration announced new rules for the ACA marketplaces in 2019, including more options for states to redesign benefits within 10 broad categories required by the health law.
+Consumer advocates say this could whittle away at comprehensive coverage for people with serious health problems.

+But the administration is under pressure from Republican-led states to reduce the cost of health insurance for consumers buying their own policies.
+One of the ways to do that is by cutting back on benefits.